 Kamala Harris releases economic plan aiming to lower housing costs, end price gouging

-Vice President Kamala Harris is set to deliver a speech Friday to roll out her economic portfolio in Raleigh, North Carolina, marking the first time Harris has released a major policy initiative since President Biden dropped out of the race last month.
+Vice President Kamala Harris will be unveiling her economic plans Friday in Raleigh, North Carolina, marking the first time Harris has released a major policy initiative since President Biden dropped out of the race last month.

 New housing